 Marine Plastic Debris Study

-This project was funded by a grant from The Coastal CODE, a project of Alaskan Brewing Company.
-An after-clean-up-party will follow all events with beer from Alaskan Brewing Co!
+This project was funded by a grant from The Coastal CODE, a project of Alaskan Brewing Company

 Please feel free to contact us with questions or comments, or to volunteer